MicrosoftDocs/Virtualization-Documentation/virtualization/hyperv_on_windows/user_guide/managing_ics.md

 IC Version is deprecated in Windows 10 and Server 16.

 ### Manage integration services from the guest operating system

+> **Note** disabling integration services may severly affect the hosts ability to manage your virtual machine.

+Integration components appear as services in virtual machines running Windows.
+To enable or disable an integration components from inside the virtual machine, open the Windows Services manager.

 ![](media/HVServices.png)

+Find the services containing Hyper-V in the name.
+Right click on the service you'd like to enable or disable and start or stop the service.

 ## Installing and updating integration services